 Related: Try our molecule quiz here!

-We are all made up of trillions upon trillions of different kinds of molecules.
+Did you know we are all made up of trillions upon trillions of different kinds of molecules?

 If atoms from different elements join together, they form a special type of molecule called a compound.